 4-Wood vs 3-Hybrid

-A 4-wood will be much longer in distance than a 3-hybrid.
-Around 20-30 yards in some cases.
+When considering 4 wood vs 3 hybrid, a 4-wood will be much longer in distance than a 3-hybrid, usually by around 20-30 yards in some cases.

 Most 3-hybrids will be between 22-23 degrees for their loft angle.